simonemberton/Introduction_to_Creative_Coding/Week_17/README.md

 !
 But beaware, do not let the enemies killing each other with their own bullets!
 ```

-Idealistically, after you finish the challenge above, there will be a few rows of enemies and a player on your sketch.
+Idealistically, after you finish the challenge above, it means you have completed this coding worksheet!

 ![Game Object Class Diagram](./images/Screenshot_4.gif)